nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ### Personas

-- Cluster operator creates a SnippetsTemplate.
+- The Cluster operator creates a SnippetsTemplate.
-- Application developer uses it by creating a Custom resource of the values CRD of the SnippetsTemplate.
+- The Application developer uses it by creating a Custom resource of the values CRD of the SnippetsTemplate.

 ### Validation

 #### NGINX Values

-When Cluster operator defines a values CRD, they should define validation rules to prevent invalid or malicious values propagating into NGINX config.
+When a Cluster operator defines a values CRD, they should define validation rules to prevent invalid or malicious values propagating into NGINX config.
 The Kubernetes API server will perform that validation when an Application developer creates a Custom resource of the CRD.